 During a typical summer, even without drought, trees require more water than any other time of the year due to excess heat.
 To limit your water use even on the hottest of days, do not water your trees during peak temperature times.
 Doing so may cause excess evaporation, even before the water reaches the root systems.

 Water your tree’s root systems slowly to avoid root rot, and aim to do so between 10 pm and 6 am.

 Fertilize Throughout the Year

-For stronger, healthier trees that are more prone to survive tough droughts, ensure that you’re applying fertilizer all year.
-However, applying nitrogen-based fertilizer during the early summer months helps the trees best absorb this vital nutrient.
+For stronger, healthier trees that are more prone to survive tough droughts, ensure that you’re applying nitrogen-based fertilizer all year.
+However, fertilizing your trees in the early summer months will best ensure that your trees absorb this vital nutrient.
 If you need help deciding the right balance of nitrogen, potassium, and phosphorous for your trees, speak to a professional arborist in your local area.